smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

 ## Overview

 Contoso has asked you to integrate their on-premises Active Directory single-domain forest named contoso.local with Azure AD and implement all necessary prerequisites to allow them to benefit from such Azure AD features as single sign-on to cloud and on-premises applications, enhanced sing-in security with Multi-Factor Authentication and Windows Hello for Business, Hybrid Azure AD join, Self-Service Password Reset and Password Protection, automatic enrollment of Windows 10 devices into Microsoft Intune, and Azure AD Privileged Identity Protection.
 They want to also provide secure access to their on-premises, Windows Integrated Authentication-based applications from Internet for both organizational users and users who are members of partner organizations, although they also want to be able to loosen restrictions when access originates from Hybrid Azure AD joined computers residing in their on-premises data centers.
-The same applications need to also be made avaialble to Contoso's business partners.
+The same applications need to also be made available to Contoso's business partners.

 ## Solution architecture